alta-lang/alta/docs/getting-started.md

 This defines a `literal` (i.e. un-mangled) function called `main` that takes no parameters and returns an integer (`int`).

-`main` is our special entry point; all programs (in Alta, C, and C++) must have one, since it's where the operating system begins executing code when our program is launched.
+`main` is our special entry point; all programs (in most systems programming languages like Alta, C, C++, Rust, and others) must have one, since it's where the operating system begins executing code when our program is launched.

 > **Related**
 > * For more info on functions and why the `literal` modifier is necessary here, see [the reference page on functions](language-reference/functions.md).